ziiqoos/pn-todo-app/README.md

 ## Features
 The ready-to-use features are:
-- Add new Task.
+- Add new Task
-- Edit existing tasks.
+- Edit existing tasks
-- Delete Tasks.
+- Delete Tasks
-- Mark tasks as completed or uncomplete.
+- Mark tasks as completed or uncompleted
-- Filter tasks by status.
+- Filter tasks by status
-- Filter Tasks by keywords.
+- Filter Tasks by keywords

 ## Setup
 1. Clone the repository from Github, use command : (you can also download the zip file of the repo)